Kidney stone treatment

 - The pain is too severe for the stone to pass.

 The stone is affecting kidney function.
 Small stones in the kidney may be left alone if they are not causing pain or infection.
 Some people choose to have their small stones removed.
 They do this because they are afraid the stone will unexpectedly start to pass and cause pain.

-Kidney stones should be removed by surgery if they cause repeated infections in the urine or because they are blocking the flow of urine from the kidney.
+If kidney stones repeatedly infect the urine or obstruct urine flow from the kidney, surgery should remove them.
 Today, surgery usually involves small or no incisions (cuts), minor pain, and minimal time off work.